kabade50/Team-Learning-Loops-EM619-MLAP-Assignment-1/README.md

 Conclusion: The distinct clustering in the PCA plots suggests that a machine learning model trained on these features would effectively classify the activities.

+Question 4:

+Calculate the correlation matrix of the features obtained by TSFEL and provided in the dataset.
+Identify the features that are highly correlated with each other.
+Are there any redundant features?

+Answer:

+1.Variance and standard deviation are often correlated (redundant).
+2.Mean and median of a signal are usually similar (redundant in symmetric distributions).
+3.Removing these redundant features will improve the efficiency of machine learning models.